CanyonTurtle/dvhs-devteams/docs/articles/ROBOTC Tutorials/00 starting-robotc.md

 ```

 This code has several important aspects:

 A `while` loop - that keeps going forever.
 Remember that while loops check the condition at the top, and if it is true, the while loop’s body inside the { ... } will execute once, and the entire process repeats until the top condition is false.

 Two int variables: leftPower and rightPower, being used to temporarily store user input.
 The analog channels can return any number between -127 and 127, corresponding to the user pressing fully back or fully forward, so the answer is stored in the int type.

-The use of vexRT[Ch3] to read user input.
-Ch3 corresponds to the analog channel on the left:
+The use of vexRT[ ... ] to get user input.
+The 4 channels on the VEX joystick return a number between 1 and 100.